astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment user add

-Gives an existing Workspace user access to an Airflow Deployment within that Workspace.
-You must be a Deployment Admin to perform this action.
+Gives an existing user in a Workspace access to an Airflow Deployment within that Workspace.
+You must be a Deployment Admin for the given Deployment to complete this action.

 ### Usage